 Traditional Security Constructs

-For one, the attack surface is smaller as containers usually only live for about a week as opposed to a VM that may stay online forever.
+For one, the attack surface is smaller as containers usually only live for about a week, as opposed to a VM that may stay online forever.
 As a result, we need to manage vulnerabilities and compliance through the container scheduler lifecycle – from build tools, image registries, and production.

 Hackers are growing in sophistication.
-We started with script kiddies in the 1980s and now we are entering a world of artificial intelligence ( AI ) and machine learning (ML) in the hands of bad actors.
+We started with script kiddies in the 1980s and are now entering a world of artificial intelligence ( AI ) and machine learning (ML) in the hands of bad actors.
 They have the tools to throw everything and anything at your Kubernetes environment, dynamically changing attack vectors on the fly.

 - Replication Controllers (RC)

 Then we have replication controllers.
-Their main purpose is to manage the lifecycle and state of the pods by ensuring the desired state always matches the actual state.
+Their primary purpose is to manage the lifecycle and state of the pods by ensuring the desired state always matches the actual state.
 The replication controllers ensure the correct numbers are running.
 Either creating or removing pods at any given time.

 - Kubernetes API server

-Finally, the Kubernetes API server validates and configures data for the API objects which include the construct mentioned above – pods, services, and replication controllers to name a few.
+Finally, the Kubernetes API server validates and configures data for the API objects, which include the construct mentioned above – pods, services, and replication controllers, to name a few.